Yang Kaihui: Revolutionary experience

-Yang joined the Chinese Socialism Youth League in the second half of 1920 as one of the first members in Hunan.
+Yang joined the Chinese Socialism Youth League (CYLC) in the second half of 1920 as one of the first members in Hunan.
 She married Mao Zedong that winter, without any wedding ceremony or other celebrations.
-Yang joined the Communist Party of China (CPC) in the beginning of 1922.
+Yang joined the Chinese Communist Party (CCP) in the beginning of 1922.

 By the 1920s, the Communist movement in China used a labor and peasant organizing strategy that combined workplace advocacy with women's rights advocacy.
 The Communists would lead union organizing efforts among male workers while simultaneously working in nearby peasant communities on women's rights issues, including literacy for women.
 Yang and Mao were among the most effective Communist political organizers using this method, using it in the Anyuan mines and nearby peasant communities.

-In April 1923, Mao went to the CPC's Central Committee in Shanghai to work as the Organization Department Minister.
+In April 1923, Mao went to the Central Committee of the Chinese Communist Party in Shanghai to work as the Organization Department Minister.
 In the following year, Yang, together with her two children, Mao Anying and Mao Anqing, joined her husband in Shanghai and organized an evening school at a cotton mill.
 In 1925, accompanied by Mao, Yang Kaihui went to Shaoshan to organize peasant movements, while caring for her husband and educating their children.
 At the same time, she continued to teach peasant evening schools and contracted with other comrades.
 In the beginning of 1927, Mao inspected the peasant movement in Hunan.
 Yang Kaihui sorted through the large amount of investigation materials and neatly copied them down.
 Mao's Report on an Investigation of the Peasant Movement in Hunan including Yang's contributions, was published in March of that year.
 During this period Yang organized many movements among peasants, labor, women, and students.

 After the National Revolution failed, Yang returned alone to Bancang to organize underground revolutions and lead fights against the Kuomintang (KMT) in Changsha, Pingjiang, and the borders of Xiangyin.
 Amid the great difficulties and dangers, Yang wrote many letters to her cousin Yang Kaiming, asking him to take good care of her children and mother if she met a sudden death.
 Because of the great distance and spare communication with Mao over the next three years, Yang often only saw news about her husband in the KMT's newspapers and worried greatly about his safety.

 In early 1928, Mao began a relationship with He Zizhen without ending his marriage with Yang Kaihui.